 Baden-Württemberg reported that in 2010, 17 facilities provided advice and counselling for staff in the penal system (Reber, 2011).
-In addition, training of this target group in how to deal with drug-related emergencies was carried out in several Berlin prisons (Deutsche AIDS-Hilfe e.V., 2010b).
+In addition, training of this target group in how to deal with drug-related emergencies was carried out in several Berlin prisons (Deutsche AIDS-Hilfe e.V.).
 In that training, both appropriate behaviour in the event of drug-related emergencies as well as special risks, such as the use of drugs following abstinence, are addressed.
-The administration of naloxone, an opiate antagonist, also plays a role in this context.
+The administration of naloxone, an opioid antagonist, also plays a role in this context.
 In addition, the topic of addiction plays an important role in the basic training for the general prison service, for example in Berlin.
 Other Laender also devote time to this topic in the course of their training.

-2 TRENDS
+2 TRENDS (T2)

-Above all, the increase in use of new psychoactive substances in German correctional institutions and the increase in use of crystal meth in some Laender presents new challenges to the prison system as a whole (Abraham, 2018).
+Above all, the increase in use of new psychoactive substances in German correctional institutions presents new challenges to the prison system as a whole (Patzak, 2019).

-3 NEW DEVELOPMENTS
+3 NEW DEVELOPMENTS (T3)

-3.1 New developments in drug-related issues in prisons
+3.1 New developments in drug-related issues in prisons (T3.1)

-NPS project in the Wittlich prison
+NPS project in Wittlich prison

-In 2016, a project was introduced in the Wittlich prison in Rhineland-Palatinate to identify drug use, specifically in the area of NPS, the use of which is not detectable in rapid tests.
+In 2016, a project was introduced in Wittlich prison in Rhineland-Palatinate to identify drug use, specifically in the area of NPS, the use of which is not detectable in rapid tests.
 The idea was for prison staff to report inmates who guards believe, based on the inmate's behaviour, have possibly taken drugs.
 Following an assessment by specially trained personnel, if NPS use is suspected a urine test is carried out for various NPS and repressive, preventive and counselling measures are taken.
-In 2017, as a result of the project, ten prisoners tested positive for drug use, following the suspicions of trained personnel.
-An analysis of the urine tests was able to identify five different NPS.
-In addition, regular urine or saliva tests continued to be performed, for the purposes of monitoring abstinence or proving drug use (Patzak, 2018b).
+In addition to this project, Wittlich prison now has a drug scanner, more specifically an ion mobility spectrometer (IMS).
+Thanks to a cooperation between the Rhineland-Palatinate State Office of Criminal Investigation (Landeskriminalamt Rheinland-Pfalz, LKA RLP), the IMS is able to detect common NPS on a large number of different carriers.
+Both positive (generation of an alarm) and negative (no generation of an alarm) narcotic drugs, NPS or medication tested evidence have been analysed.
+Results to date: around 90% of IMS results generated in Wittlich prison and the Rhineland-Pfalz State Office of Criminal Investigation are in accordance with the verification procedure (GC-MS) (Patzak und Metternich, 2019).
+In 2018, as a result of that project, fourteen prisoners tested positive for drug use, following the suspicions of trained personnel.
+An analysis of the urine samples was able to identify three different NPS, of which FUB-AMB was detected most frequently (nine times).
+In addition, carriers bearing NPS were detected in six cases (e.g. paper strips).
+In addition, regular urine or saliva tests continued to be performed, for the purposes of monitoring abstinence or proving drug use (Patzak, 2019).